crearis/odoo-in-vue/README.md

 ### On the flip side

 What does QWeb have that's better than Quasar?
 Currently, Odoo has a great calendar with drag and drop support for moving appointments.
-The QCalendar component from Quasar supports it drag and drop also .. but ..
-I just haven't prototyped that .... yet.
+The QCalendar component from Quasar supports it also .. but ..
+I just haven't prototyped it yet.